 Albert Lung advises companies throughout the United States and abroad on capital market transactions, corporate governance, and securities laws.
-His clients include publicly listed companies and investment banking firms in emerging technology, biotechnology, software, and life sciences fields.
+His clients include publicly listed companies, investment banking firms and institutional stakeholders in emerging technology, semiconductor, biotechnology, software, life sciences and utility industries.
 Albert advises clients in public and private offerings of equity and debt securities, compliance with US Securities and Exchange Commission (SEC) regulations and disclosure requirements and periodic reporting obligations under the Securities Exchange Act of 1934, NASDAQ/NYSE listing requirements, corporate governance, investors communications, and a variety of other general corporate matters.

-Companies in the Asia-Pacific region that are looking for financing from US-based corporations seek Albert’s counsel on navigating complex securities law issues associated with cross-border financing.
+Companies in the Asia-Pacific region that are looking for financing from US-based corporations seek Albert’s counsel on navigating complex securities law issues associated with cross-border financing and acquisition transactions.
 His understanding of US securities law and disclosure requirements allows him to find the most efficient ways for clients to raise funds from inside the United States.

 New York University, 1998, B.A., Summa Cum Laude